pender/chatbot-rnn/README.md

 ## Thanks

-Thanks to Andrej Karpathy for his excellent [char-rnn](https://github.com/karpathy/char-rnn) repo, and to Sherjil Ozair for his [tensorflow port](https://github.com/sherjilozair/char-rnn-tensorflow) of char-rnn, which this repo is based on.
+Thanks to Andrej Karpathy for his [char-rnn](https://github.com/karpathy/char-rnn) repo, and to Sherjil Ozair for his [tensorflow port](https://github.com/sherjilozair/char-rnn-tensorflow) of char-rnn, which this repo is based on.